jlengstorf/lengstorf.com/content/blog/baseline.md

 Since we generally acclimate to circumstances pretty quickly, staying the same often feels like things are getting worse.

-And _that_ is where things can become bad, because when we make predictions about how we're going to feel, they tend to be self-fulfilling prophecies.
+And _that_ is where things get ugly, because **when we make predictions about how we're going to feel, they tend to be self-fulfilling prophecies.**

 {{< caption src="/images/cupcake-longing-for-the-past-w-baseline.jpg"
             align="center"